GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/firebase/reference.md

 Gets a firestore document and store it in a variable.

 **Get a field of a document**
-Gets the value of a field in a firestore document.
+Return the value of a field in a firestore document.

 **Check for a document's existence**
 Checks for the existence of a document.
 Sets the result variable to true if it exists else to false.